 Figure 7: Disconnection and reconnection dates for the 100 cfs (2.8 cms) flow threshold, water years 1942-2021.
 The disconnection date refers to the first day in the spring on which flow drops below the designated threshold (100 cfs); the reconnection date refers to the first date in the fall on which flow rises above the designated threshold.
 Trends over the past 80 years suggest that the spring flow recession is trending earlier, and the fall river reconnection is trending later.

-4.2 Utility of hydrology predictors
+4.2 Metric selection and utility

-4.2.1 Correlation of hydrologic metrics with salmon metrics
+4.2.1 Selection of ecologic response variable: coho and Chinook outcome metrics

-The information in Supplemental Table 1 was used to calculate Pearson correlation coefficients between flow metrics and observed ecological quantities: four coho observation types (the number of spawners, number of redds, number of smolt, and the number of smolts produced per female spawner) (Figure 8), and three Chinook observation types (all aforementioned types except number of redds, since local redd monitoring for Chinook has an insufficient record length) (Supplemental Figure 1)).

-These correlations were used as a first pass filter to refine the set of variables considered in the linear modeling exercise.
-A larger number of predictors was evaluated than the set depicted here; the predictors included in Figure 8 are selected because of a high correlation coefficient or an unexpected result.
-A full correlation matrix is shown in Supplemental Figure 1.
+[In a paragraph, describe the results of the correlation analysis, nor including the spf/jpf results below.]

+Of the ecological response variables that were evaluated for coho, the coho spf variable clearly showed a higher degree of correlation with hydrologic metrics than other ecologic outcome variables.
+One reason for this strong correlation may be that the normalization to the number of spawners makes the three cohorts more comparable.
+This metric has also been identified by state agency analysts as indicative of freshwater ecosystem conditions at coho salmon populations below carrying capacity (CDFW 2021).
+Consequently, further hydro-ecological modeling for coho outcomes uses this coho smolt per female (coho spf) metric as the response variable.

+For Chinook, conversely, none of the four available ecological response variables stood out as being substantially more correlated with hydrologic metrics than the others (Supplemental Figure 1).
+Furthermore, they all appeared less correlated with the hydrology than coho variable, i.e., the coho-hydrology correlations produced more absolute values greater than 0.5 than correlations between Chinook and hydrology variables.
+To be consistent with the coho spf, the Chinook jpf variable was retained for linear modeling.